Dynamsoft/mrz-scanner-javascript-dev/README.md

 Please note that we also offer a pre-compiled script reference to make the inclusion of the library even easier.
 To learn how to use that, please visit the full User Guide for the MRZ Scanner.

-This method requires retrieving the **MRZ Scanner for Web** source files from its [Github repo](https://github.com/Dynamsoft/mrz-scanner-javascript-dev), compiles them into a distributable package, and then runs a *ready-made* Hello World sample page that is already included in the repo.
+This method requires retrieving the **MRZ Scanner for Web** source files from its [Github repository](https://github.com/Dynamsoft/mrz-scanner-javascript), compiles them into a distributable package, and then runs a *ready-made* Hello World sample page that is already included in the repo.

 Please follow these steps in order to build from the source:

-1. Download the **MRZ Scanner for Web** source files from [Github] as a compressed folder ("Download ZIP" option).
+1. Download the **MRZ Scanner for Web** source files from [Github](https://github.com/Dynamsoft/mrz-scanner-javascript) as a compressed folder ("Download ZIP" option).

 2. Extract the contents of the compressed folder.

-3. Open the *Hello World* sample included with the source files located at *samples/hello-world.html*
+3. Open the *Hello World* sample included with the source files located at `samples/hello-world.html`

-4. Search for 'YOUR_LICENSE_KEY_HERE' ad replace that with your own license key, whether it is trial or full.
+4. Search for `YOUR-LICENSE-KEY-HERE` and replace that with your own license key, whether it is trial or full.

 5. Install project dependencies - in the terminal, navigate to the project root directory and run the following:
     ```bash